garder14/erfnet-tensorflow2/README.md

 # ERFNet - TensorFlow 2

-This is an unofficial implementation of [ERFNet](http://www.robesafe.es/personal/eduardo.romera/pdfs/Romera17tits.pdf) for semantic segmentation on [Cityscapes dataset](https://www.cityscapes-dataset.com/).
+This is an unofficial implementation of [ERFNet](http://www.robesafe.es/personal/eduardo.romera/pdfs/Romera17tits.pdf) for semantic segmentation on the [Cityscapes dataset](https://www.cityscapes-dataset.com/).

 ## Results